My purpose is to help leaders start and scale organizations that turn ideals from abstractions to reality.

 I was born and raised in Pennsylvania.
 Two generations removed from coal miners, my family instilled the importance of character, respect for others, and integrity from a young age in the Appalachian mountains.
 In school, Wrestling and cross-country taught me the importance of hard work and perseverance, and debate immersed me to the world of philosophy.

 At one point in life, I was on track to become a philosophy professor.
 I graduated from the University of Pennsylvania in 2008 with a BA in philosophy and economics and a MA in philosophy.
 And I began a PhD program in philosophy at Georgetown University, but ended with a second Master’s degree when it became apparent that my principal interests lay outside the Ivory Tower.

-In my spare time, I like to run marathons, read, SCUBA Dive, hike, and travel.
+In my spare time, I like to travel, run, read, SCUBA Dive, hike, sky dive, surf, and generally explore.